Hatim-Scott/XML-Modifier/README.md

 - Backups are stored in a subfolder named `/backup` inside your selected folder.
 - Only `.xml` files in the selected folder are processed (subfolders are ignored).
-- Settings file is generated at root user directory for Windows and at app directory for macOS